 How are the trails different from each other?

 It’s amazing how many different types of trails you can experience just minutes from your doorstep.
 All of the trails within the TART Trails Network are non-motorized.
 Many of them are paved, multi-use trails such as the Leelanau, TART and Boardman Lake Trails.
-On the east side of town we are proud to contribute to the management of the Vasa Pathway, a collection of dirt trails primarily used for mountain biking, running and hiking in the summer and cross country skiing in the winter.
-Another natural surface trail just to the south of town is the Boardman River Trail, ideal for backpacking, bike camping, trail running, cross-country skiing, snowshoeing, birding and more.
+A natural surface trail just to the south of town is the Boardman River Trail, ideal for backpacking, bike camping, trail running, cross-country skiing, snowshoeing, birding and more.

 Leelanau Trail - Photo by Hoplite Photography